PRVR: Partially Relevant Video Retrieval: Experiments

-To examine the usefulness of the multi-scale branches, we compare the counterpart without the clip-scale branch or the frame-scale branch.
+To examine the usefulness of the multi-scale branches, we compare the counterparts without the clip-scale similarity learning branch or the frame-scale similarity learning branch.
 As shown in Table \ref{tab:ablation}, removing any branch results in clear performance degeneration.
-The result not only demonstrates the effectiveness of the multi-scale solution, but also shows the complementary of the clip-scale and the frame-scale branches.
+The result not only demonstrates the effectiveness of the multi-scale solution, but also shows the complementarity between the clip-scale and the frame-scale similarity learning branches.